Special Educational Needs and Disabilities (SEND)

 Have a look at these key resources

-Our SENCO (Special Educational Needs Co-ordinator in Ms J McManus and she can be contacted at the academy through main reception.
+Our SENCO (Special Educational Needs Co-ordinator) from September 2020 is Ms J Russell and she can be contacted at the academy through main reception.

 Download our SEND Report – this is our key document explaining what support for SEND students looks like in our academy, who to contact, how we monitor progress and more.

 Visit the Manchester Local Offer website, which helps children, young people and their parents and carers to understand what services and support they can expect from a range of local agencies – including their statutory entitlements.

 SEND provisions – an overview of the kinds of strategies we use for different kinds of needs.

 Waves of interventions – an overview of the different levels of support available for the students who need them.